 • The Leprecons playing outdoors for “Irish There Was a Fest Celebration” at Unruly Brewing, 360 W. Western Ave., Muskegon, 5 p.m.
 Friday

 • Bucket O’ Maybes at The Score, 5301 Northland Dr. NE in Grand Rapids, 6 p.m.
 Saturday

 • Fallasburg Festival Session 2 with Peat in the Creel, The Bruce Matthews Band, Mac/Mora at Camp Clear Sky, 12400 Grand River Dr. SE in Lowell, 4-7 p.m.
 Saturday, $20 (info here).

-• The Big Payback, Sankofa and Siusan O’Rourke & Zig Zeitler playing a drive-in concert at The Mendel Center at Lake Michigan College, 1100 Yore Ave. in Benton Harbor, 6 p.m.
+• The Resurrection Blues Band, Sankofa and Siusan O’Rourke & Zig Zeitler playing a drive-in concert at The Mendel Center at Lake Michigan College, 1100 Yore Ave. in Benton Harbor, 6 p.m.
 Saturday, $13-$53 per car (based on number of occupants).
 Details online at themendelcenter.com.

 • John Shea Trio playing Noto’s Old World Italian Dining, 6600 28th St. SE, 6:30 p.m.
 Saturday (Call for reservations)

 • Vincent Hayes at Smash Wine Bar & Bistro, 415 W. Western Ave. in Muskegon, 7 p.m.
 Saturday

 • The Jetts Duo playing Wicks Park Bar & Grill in Saugatuck, 7 p.m.
 Saturday